Scrabble: Deluxe editions

 At the opposite end, some "deluxe" or "prestige" editions offer superior materials and features.
 These include editions on a rotating turntable, so players can always face the board, with the letters upright and a raised grid that holds the tiles in place.
 Also available are alternative Scrabble boards, often made of glass or hardwood, that have superior rotating mechanisms and personalized graphics.

 Large print and braille editions

 An edition has been released (in association with the Royal National Institute of Blind People (RNIB)) with a larger board and letters for players with impaired vision.
 The colours on the board are more contrasting, and the font size has been increased from 16 to 24 point.
 The tiles are in bold 48 point, and have braille labels.
 A separate braille edition is also available.

+World's Smallest edition

+Released by Super Impulse, "World's Smallest Scrabble" measures 3 × 1.75 × 0.5 inches.
+It has the full gameplay of the standard version, with a board, a case, and 99 magnetic tiles.
+It is available worldwide, with Hasbro branding in the U.S. and Canada and Mattel branding elsewhere.

 Works related to Scrabble

 Books

 Numerous books about Scrabble have been published, including nonfiction titles helping players improve their game, and fiction titles using the game as a plot device.
 These include: